mcpcpc/mcpcpc.github.io/_posts/2020-01-04-linode-plan9.md

 description: Installing and configuring 9front on Linode virtual machine.
 ---

-## Why Install 9front on a VM?
+Why install 9front on a Linode virtual machine?
 Because we can.

 ## Preparing the Linode VM